rust-lang/book/src/ch04-03-slices.md

 ### String Slices

-A _string slice_ is a reference to part of a `String`, and it looks like this:
+A _string slice_ is a reference to a contiguous sequence of the elements of a `String`, and it looks like this:

 ```rust
 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-17-slice/src/main.rs:here}}